 But let’s stay realistic here.
 Our own path towards wisdom does not end here.
 So, if we can take along our children, and teach them something useful for them and for our own sanity, it’s even better right??

 As I realized that meditation and yoga were helping me improve my posture and y concentration, I started looking for information on yoga and children.
 I then found out that many yoga centers do offer courses for and with children.
-I was intrigued, but as I couldn't attend to them personally, I bought a book (by Helen Garabedian, here below) which presents exercises tailored to the age of my children.
+I was intrigued, but as I couldn’t attend to them personally, I bought a book about kids’ yoga which presents exercises tailored to the age of my children.
 You can of course find many more on the topic.

 I have yet to transform it into a daily routine, I admit, so I can’t yet tell you about the results on my children.
 Post to be published in the future.
 But.